tcspariwesh/gatling-tests-ecommerce-demo/README.md

 The eCommerce application used for testing is hosted at [https://ecomm.gatling.io](https://ecomm.gatling.io).
 It serves as the target application for our load testing scenarios, simulating realistic user interactions.

-# Contact

-For any questions or suggestions, please open an issue in the repository.